daremat/es6-epf/README.md

 > ![tip] __Pro tip__: Use your browser debugger as often as you can, this can be tricky and sometimes confusing to go into javascript realtime machinery, but this is a very good habit.

+> ![tip] __Pro tip__: Using Javascript online runners can be very useful to isolate a bug and get help from the community we used jsfiddle here but other like: [https://plnkr.co/] or [https://jsbin.com] will do.
+And the best interpreter will be directly your browser console.
 * initialize the game with n cards, using 2 classes: *Board* and *Card*
 ```javascript
 //board.js